 - Personalization (name tokens, segment information)

 - Event details

-- Description (what they'll learn, why they should sign up)
+- Description (what they'll learn and why they should sign up)

-After you send the first email (about a month before the event), it's a good idea to send a reminder email or two to those who haven't registered.
+After you send the first email (ideally a month before the event), it's a good idea to send a reminder email or two to those who haven't registered yet.

 You can build custom audiences on Facebook using demographics and tracking.
-Facebook requires a great deal of data from every person who sets up an account—location, age, and interests are just some of the things people willingly put in their profile that can be helpful to advertisers.
+Facebook requires a great deal of data from every person who sets up an account, including location, age, and interests – which can be helpful for targeting ads.

-5. Organize with a Social Media Calendar and A/B Test Your Ads
+6. Organize Promotions with a Social Media Calendar (and A/B Test Your Ads)

 Run your ads every day until the webinar for a set budget, per day per network, that works for you.
 Test your ads to see what performs the best, and then adjust your ad campaigns accordingly.
 We generally test one element at a time, such as an image or the CTA button text.

-Include at least two calls-to-action and links to the webinar in the blog post.
+Include at least two calls-to-action and links to the webinar landing page you created (because you now have a game plan to follow 😉) in the blog post.